root459/Data-Science-with-AI-ML-Projects/Data-Science-with-AI-ML-Projects-main/Major Project/ML-MT Web App/README.md

 These future enhancements will expand the capabilities of the ML-MT web app, providing users with additional tools for disease diagnosis and detection.

 ### Contributors
-Shyam Singh - Project Lead and Developer
+Yuvraj Singh Rathore - Project Lead and Developer

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.